DenisMakarchuk/MyKatasOnCodewars/README.md

   <b>KATA 15</b> - Implement the function unique_in_order which takes as argument a sequence and returns a list of items without any elements with the same value next to each other and preserving the original order of elements.<br>
   <b>WTF</b> - Accepts an array of time as a string.
 Returns the range, average and the time from the array, which near to average, as a string.
 It does not pass the tests, I did not understand why.<br>
   <b>KATA 16</b> - The goal of this exercise is to convert a string to a new string where each character in the new string is "(" if that character appears only once in the original string, or ")" if that character appears more than once in the original string.
 Ignore capitalization when determining if a character is a duplicate.<br>
+  <b>KATA 17</b> - Born a misinterpretation of this kata, your task here is pretty simple: given an array of values and an amount of beggars, you are supposed to return an array with the sum of what each beggar brings home, assuming they all take regular turns, from the first to the last.<br>
+For example: [1,2,3,4,5] for 2 beggars will return a result of [9,6], as the first one takes [1,3,5], the second collects [2,4].<br>
+The same array with 3 beggars would have in turn have produced a better out come for the second beggar: [5,7,3], as they will respectively take [1,4], [2,5] and [3].<br>
+Also note that not all beggars have to take the same amount of "offers", meaning that the length of the array is not necessarily a multiple of n; length can be even shorter, in which case the last beggers will of course take nothing (0).<br>
+Note: in case you don't get why this kata is about English beggars, then you are not familiar on how religiously queues are taken in the kingdom ;)<br>
 </p>